QuentinRa/blog.quentinra.dev/games/_knowledge/game-design/index.md

 * Why should we play your game?
     * Is it the Hero?
 It is the story?
     * What feelings are you expecting the player to feel?
-* What's making the game fun to play?
+* What makes the game fun to play?

 ⚠️ You are NOT the player.
 Ask for feedback a lot of times.